aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 | 11-50  | 10d100  yards  wide/2d6  miles long/10d20 feet deep   |
 | 51-90  | 1d4 miles wide/3d8 miles long/5d100 feet deep         |
 | 91-100 | 1d6+1  miles  wide/4d10  miles  long/10d100 feet deep |

+91-95.
+Gulf.
+Gulfs are similar to bays, but typically larger and deeper, although they often have a more enclosed mouth.
+Gulfs are typically fed by multiple rivers.

+The mouth of a gulf will be . . .

 67-table-2.md